Imagine you’re playing Family Feud, it’s your turn at the buzzer, and the question is:

 Corporate Visions is a leading marketing and sales training organization, and the concept of delivering more impactful sales conversations is a common one on their blog.
 In a recent webinar, Tim explained that companies need to enable salespeople to not just engage in dialogue with prospects and customers, but to have truly effective value conversations.

 “Customer conversations are being identified as THE design point of the 21st century selling system,” Tim explains in the presentation.
 “You need to know how to identify which conversations you and your salespeople need to have as a company.
-You need to be able to define those conversation so that you can actually build the messages, build the tools, and train on the skills to help salespeople with those conversations.”
+You need to be able to define those conversations so that you can actually build the messages, build the tools, and train on the skills to help salespeople with those conversations.”

 So how do you enable reps to tell a better story?
 In the Brainshark presentation below, Tim breaks down three “moments of truth” in every business conversation that sales reps need to be able to win every time, and how to do so in a way that creates, elevates and captures value.